-The extent to which the in vivo rabbit eye studies used to provide the comparative data in the published HET-CAM validation studies were compliant with GLP guidelines is based on the information provided in the published reports.
+The extent to which the in vivo rabbit eye studies, used to provide the comparative data in the published BCOP validation studies, were compliant with GLP guidelines is based on the information provided in the published reports.
 Although an attempt was made to obtain the original study records, such records could not be obtained.
-Based on the available information, the reports that were identified as following GLP guidelines or used data obtained according to GLP guidelines were Gettings et al. (1991, 1994, 1996), Balls et al. (1995), Spielmann et al. (1996), and Hagino et al. (1999).
+Based on the available information, Balls et al. (1995) and Southee (1998) explicitly state GLP guidelines were followed.
+For the Bailey et al. (2004) report, about half of the in vivo studies were conducted according to GLP guidelines; for the other half, GLP compliance was not explicitly stated.
+For Gautheron et al. (1994), the in vivo studies were conducted according to European Economic Community (EEC) 1984 and 1991 test guidelines (predecessors of the current EU test guideline for eye irritation), but this information alone does not give enough information about GLP compliance.
+For the remaining reports (Swanson et al. 1995; Gettings et al. 1996; Casterton et al. 1996; Swanson and Harbell 2000), the extent of GLP compliance was not provided, so the extent of GLP compliance is not known.